 The Schlumberger Method

 A variation where the inner potential probes stay close together while the outer current probes are moved progressively outward.
-It's faster for deep soundings — you move only the outer probes — and holds a better signal at large spacings, at the cost of a slightly more involved calculation.
+It's faster for deep soundings — you move two probes instead of four, and because the potential pair never moves, whatever is in the ground directly under it stays the same from reading to reading, which makes for a smoother curve.
+What it does not buy you is signal: at the same array length it reads a smaller voltage than a Wenner array, and the gap widens the further you spread.
 For deep or large sites it's often the more practical choice; for routine work the Wenner array's simplicity wins.

 From Readings to a Soil Model

 The raw output is apparent resistivity plotted against probe spacing.
 That curve is then inverted into a layered soil model — typically two or three layers with a resistivity and thickness each.
 It's this model, not the raw readings, that goes into the earthing software (SES MultiFields / the CDEGS suite) to compute electrode resistance and EPR.
+A good inversion is a genuine fit to the data, not a guess: if the field curve can't be matched by the assumed number of layers, that's telling you the ground is more complex and the survey may need extending.

 What a Good Survey Delivers